Astera-org/minetest/games/globo/notes.md

 Later:
+- Wind that effects the direction that fire spreads
 - Do we want to be able to dig clay or cut trees?
 - need a way to throw things away
 - potatoes only spread under the right conditions